Frank Houston

 William Francis "Frank" Houston (22 April 1922 – 8 November 2004) was a Pentecostal Christian pastor in the Assemblies of God in New Zealand and Australia.
 Frank Houston founded Sydney Christian Life Centre, which would eventually come under the leadership of his son Pastor Brian Houston before merging into Hillsong Church.
-In the last years of his life, Frank Houston faced multiple allegations of child sexual abuse.
+In the last years of his life, Frank Houston’s conduct of child sexual abuse was exposed.

 Biography

 Houston was born in Whanganui, New Zealand, on 22 April 1922.
 He commenced ministry training as a Salvation Army officer shortly after turning 18.
 He married Hazel and they had five children, including Brian.
 The couple transferred their allegiance to the Baptist church, and later to the Assemblies of God in New Zealand.
 Houston initially attended the Ellerslie Assembly in 1960, but later transferred to the Lower Hutt Assemblies of God, and served as the superintendent of the Assemblies of God in New Zealand from 1965 to 1971.

 In 1977, Houston moved to Sydney, Australia, and founded the Sydney Christian Life Centre in "Sherbrooke Hall" in Double Bay, which was not affiliated with any denomination in its first decade, but then became an Assemblies of God church.
 With further growth it moved to Darlinghurst, and then warehouse premises in the inner Sydney suburb of Waterloo, which housed a 600-seat auditorium, a Bible and Creative Arts College, and many other ministry arms.
 Houston was known by those close to him in the church as "the Bishop", not as an official title but as a humorous reference to mainstream churches.
 He was also involved in over twenty Christian Life Centres being opened throughout New South Wales and overseas.
 Houston served as pastor at his church for more than two decades, and in senior positions within the Assemblies of God in Australia.

 In 1999, after consultation amongst senior pastoral staff of the church, and the staff of Hills Christian Life Centre, a daughter church pastored by his son Brian, the churches were merged to become the Hillsong Church.